Pratikshapandey1609/RestroMind/README.md

 ## License

-This project is developed as part of an internship at **GravatonWeb Technology**.
+This project is developed as part of an internship at ** InnovexWeb Technology**.